TabbycatDebate/tabbycat/CONTRIBUTING.rst

  - there is a major change to how the tournament workflow goes, or
  - we make some other change that is, in our opinion, significant enough to warrant a milestone.

-Most of the time, we write data migrations to allow existing systems to be upgraded easily.
-However, we don't in general support backward database migrations.
+Most of the time, we write `data migrations <https://docs.djangoproject.com/en/1.10/topics/migrations/#data-migrations>`_ to allow existing systems to be upgraded easily.
+However, we don't always support backward database migrations.
 Our expectation is that long-lived installations keep up with our latest version.

 One day, we hope to have a public API in place to facilitate the integration with other debating tournament software, like registration or adjudicator feedback systems.
-When that happens, we'll probably revise this convention to be more in line with `Semantic Versioning <http://semver.org/>`_.
+If and when that happens, we'll probably revise this convention to be more in line with `Semantic Versioning <http://semver.org/>`_.

 Starting from version 0.7.0, we use code names for versions, being breeds of cats in alphabetical order.